Royal Hospital School

-The Royal Hospital School was established by a Royal Charter in 1712.
-It was originally located at Greenwich Hospital in Greenwich.
-The school moved in 1933 to East Anglia.
+The Royal Hospital School was established by a royal charter in 1712.
+It was originally located at Greenwich Hospital, but then moved in 1933 to East Anglia.

+During World War One, 1,000 former RHS pupils served on Royal Navy ships at the Battle of Jutland (31 May – 1 June 1916).
+At least 101 former RHS pupils died in that battle.

-The school is the only UK independent boarding school to have ever been continuously granted the Queen's Banner and it flies its own Admiralty-approved Royal Hospital School Blue Ensign.
+The school is the only United Kingdom independent boarding school to be continuously granted the Queen's Banner.
+It also flies its own Admiralty-approved Royal Hospital School Blue Ensign.
 It is one of only two UK schools whose students have the privilege of wearing Royal Navy uniforms, the other being Pangbourne College in Berkshire.

 The school is affiliated to the Headmasters' and Headmistresses' Conference (HMC).

-Bernard de Neumann notes the school's significance and impact in British history: "Just as, according to the Duke of Wellington, the Battle of Waterloo was won on the playing fields of Eton, it may justifiably be claimed, that the establishment of... the British Empire, was charted and plotted in the classroom of... the Royal Hospital School."

 Overview

 Seafaring traditions are important and integral elements of school life, and Royal Navy uniforms (sailor suits) are issued to all pupils and used for ceremonial and formal events.
-The school is owned by the Crown naval charity, Greenwich Hospital and as a result provides a number of means-tested bursaries for families with a seafaring background.
+The school is owned by the Crown naval charity, Greenwich Hospital, providing a number of means-tested bursaries for families with a seafaring background.

-Leadership development is another distinctive feature of the Royal Hospital School derived from the naval background.
-Army, Royal Navy, Royal Air Force and Royal Marines Combined Cadet Force along with the Duke of Edinburgh's Award Scheme are the most popular extracurricular activities at the Royal Hospital School.
+The school also emphasizes leadership development.
+The Combined Cadet Force along with the Duke of Edinburgh's Award Scheme are the most popular co-curricular activities at the Royal Hospital School.
 The Combined Cadet Force also includes a Royal Electrical and Mechanical Engineers Section.
 HMS Illustrious is affiliated with the Royal Navy CCF.
-The Army Section is affiliated with Army Air Corps.
+The Army Section is affiliated with the Army Air Corps.

-The Royal Hospital School has a partnership with America's second-oldest institution of higher education and "sister institution," The College of William and Mary in Virginia.
+The Royal Hospital School has a partnership with The College of William and Mary in Virginia.

 The Royal Hospital School is a boarding and day school with weekly boarding, three-night boarding, and 'flexi' or ad hoc boarding options.

 Pupils

+As of May 2025, around 670 pupils are enrolled at the school.

-There are a little over 750 pupils at the school; of those, 330 are day pupils and 420 board on a full-time, weekly or 3-night basis.
+Approximately 360 students board on a full-time, weekly or 3-night basis.
 It is one of the largest boarding schools in East Anglia.

-Boys and girls entering the school in year 7 (11+ years) join a Junior House, Blake, for one year.
-This provides a period of settling in and bridge from primary to senior school.

-There are three boys' (Collingwood, Hawke and St Vincent) and three girls' (Anson, Hood and Howe) senior boarding houses, two co-educational day houses (Raleigh and Drake) and a boys' flexi-boarding and day house (Cornwallis).

-In the final year (Year 13) boys and girls join Nelson House where more independent living provides a steppingstone to university or other life beyond school.

-There are around 100 international students from about 30 countries.
+There are around 100 international students from 28 countries.
 The school has specialist staff for international students and provides English as an Additional Language.